169. I Want to Know That Thou Wilt Be Mine

-Tell me clearly Thou wilt surely be mine!
-Then, I can patiently wait a hundred thousand years, as if they were but a day.
+Oh!
+Tell me clearly that Thou wilt surely be mine!
+I can wait patiently, then, a hundred thousand years as if they were but a day.

 Next